 1900(29th of Av, 5660): Seventy-year old “Dutch painter and vignette-engraver Elchanan Verveer whose work included “illustrations for Eugène Sue's "Le Juif Errant," passed away today.

-1901: Birthdate of Richard Emanuel Petersberger, the native of Davenport, IA, who received a BS from Iowa State before pursuing a career in advertising and insurance.
+1901: Birthdate of Davenport, IA, native Richard Emanuel Petersberger, a graduate of Iowa State and the husband of Bernice (Klemperer) who pursued a career in advertising and insurance.

-1903: Max Nordau addresses the Sixth Zionist Congress.
+1903: At Basle, Max Nordau addressed the Sixth Zionist Congress on its second day of meetings.

 1906: Birthdate of Russian-American cinematographer Boris Abelevich Kaufman “the younger brother of filmmakers Dziga Vertov and Mikhail Kaufman.”